InsightsEnsuring the Technical Cleanliness of High-Voltage Components for Maximum Efficiency

 risk assessmentIs Technical Cleanliness Ensured?

 Sensitive high-voltage components can be compromised by particulate contamination from previous process steps.
-To minimize this risk, many production lines incorporate additional cleaning systems for particle removal.
+To minimize this risk, many production lines incorporate additional cleaning systems for particle removal to maintain the technical cleanliness of high-voltage components.

 This was the case for our customer, who implemented an extra cleaning step before applying the protective coating to reduce residual contamination risk as much as possible.
 However, since the protective coating also serves as an insulating material and could potentially provide sufficient protection, the question arose whether this additional cleaning step was truly necessary.